A downloadable mod

-These five altitudes must stay in this order, so for example the descendaltitude must be inside of the controlled airspace (shaded area), so between the floor and the ceiling.
+These five altitudes must stay in this order, so for example the descentaltitude must be inside of the controlled airspace (shaded area), so between the floor and the ceiling.
 Above can only be reached by departing planes with SID mode enabled.
 The floor of the airspace must be close to the ground; a height of about 2000 feet should do (it makes short finals possible).
 Higher up, keep at least 1000 to 2000 feet between the levels.

-Runways are defined by a couple of required values, such as position and heading, as well as some optional ones, for example displaced thresholds (which are by default set at 0 feet) or custom glideslope angles (which are by default 3 degrees):
+Runways are defined by a couple of required values, such as position and heading, as well as some optional values, for example displaced thresholds (which are by default set at 0 feet) or custom glideslope angles (which are by default 3 degrees):

 When creating an airport, keep in mind that the game has limitations which may require you simplify things compared to real life.
 Look at the default airports to see what properties suits the game best, in terms of complexity and playability.
-For example, compact airspaces with a radius of 30 to 40 miles work nicely, and are more fun to play than larger airspaces, as the planes get to the runways in a small amount of time.
+For example, compact airspaces with a radius of 30 to 40 miles will work nicely, and are likely more fun to play than larger airspaces, as the planes get to the runways in a small amount of time.